On the Minimax Regret in Online Ranking with Top-k Feedback: Conclusion

 \section{Conclusion}

-In this paper, we have successfully closed one of the most interesting open questions proposed by \citet{Chaudhuri17}: we established a full characterization of minimax regret rates with top-$k$ feedback model for all $k$ for ranking measures Pairwise Loss (PL), Discounted Cumulative Gain (DCG) and Precision@n Gain (P@n).
+In this work, we have successfully closed one of the most interesting open questions proposed by \citet{Chaudhuri17}: we have established a full characterization of minimax regret rates with top-$k$ feedback model for all $k$ for ranking measures Pairwise Loss (PL), Discounted Cumulative Gain (DCG) and Precision@n Gain (P@n).

-For PL and DCG, we improved the results in \citet{Chaudhuri17} and ruled out the possibility of better regret for values of $k$ that are practically interesting.
-For P@n which is widely used in learning to rank community, we showed a surprisingly good regret of $\tilde {\Theta}(T^{1/2})$ for all $k$, which improved the original regret $O(T^{2/3})$ in \citet{Chaudhuri17}.
-Moreover, we showed an efficient algorithm that achieves this regret rate.
+For PL and DCG, we have improved the results in \citet{Chaudhuri17} and ruled out the possibility of better regret for values of $k$ that are practically interesting.
+For P@n, which is widely used in learning to rank community, we have shown a surprisingly good regret of $\Theta(T^{1/2})$ for all $k$, which improved the original regret $O(T^{2/3})$ in \citet{Chaudhuri17}.
+Moreover, we have provided an efficient algorithm that achieves this regret rate.